krishnakesari/Applied-Text-Mining/LDA.md

 2. Latent Dirichlet Allocation (LDA)

 Generative Models for Text:
-1. How likely you will see a word in the document
+How likely you will see a word in the document
 If finding Harry is 0.1 - means 1 in 10 words is harry

 Steps:
-1. Preprocessing
+1. Importing Documents
+2. Preprocessing - Tokenization, stop words, stemming
-2. Document term matrix
+3. Document term matrix
-3. LDA - Helps in finding topic distribution
+4. LDA and assessing topic distribution